scitedotai/scite-extension/README.md

 `vertical-compact`: Shows the badge in vertical format without labels, only icons and numbers.

-`hide-retractions`: Force to hide retractions only in 'vertical-compact' mode.
+`hide-retractions`: Force to hide retractions data.

-`hide-notices`: Force to hide notices only in 'vertical-compact' mode.
+`hide-notices`: Force to hide notices data.

 To pull the target DOI from a meta tag in the document rather than setting inline, you can use the syntax `meta:my_tag_name`.
 For example: